 -ruler, scissors, rotary cutter and mat

 -basic sewing supplies

-As you get more into quilting, you’ll find tons of fun accessories and supplies to add to your quilting supply stash, like a rotary cutter and mat, fancy rulers, Wonder Clips, etc…
+As you get more into quilting, you’ll find tons of fun accessories and supplies to add to your quilting supply stash, fancy rulers, quarter-inch presser foot, seam allowance rulers, Wonder Clips, top-of-the-line irons, etc…

 Without having a pattern in mind, it is difficult to know how much fabric to buy.
 If you come across a fabric you love, I recommend purchasing 3 yards.
 This way no matter what you decide to do with the fabric, you will have enough to use a quilt back or border or make a dress.
 If you know you will just be using the fabric for quilt blocks, you will need much less.
 Perhaps just a few fat quarters or 1 yard.